CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 * On a quarterly basis a cron job within Jenkins will be set up to do what the weekly plan does, but will also clone the latest version of Mitre Synthea codebase.

+* Failsafe options:
+If data fails to be loaded there are several options to easily revert:
+    - Revert to an earlier backup of the EC2 instance.
+    - Create a unique marker for each Synthea dataset to easily query and delete the data.

+* Removing old staged data in S3:
+After a designated period of time, non-future claim Synthea RIF and manifest files that have already been loaded into TEST, PROD SBX, and PROD databases will be deleted with a cleanup script as a step in the automation execution chain.

+* Communications to partners Weekly vs Quarterly:
+Quarterly release will likely include changes to schema, fields, field values - and weekly releases will be announced in advance via a standard cadence message, e.g. "Weekly synthetic releases will occur on ___day each week before/after ___ o'clock (timezone)." and will only be updated when a specific weekly release is moved or cancelled.

 Large Synthetic Data Generation:
-  - Every PI, a m5a.24xlarge, or more powerful instance will be spun up to generate 60 million beneficiaries.
+  - Every PI, a m5a.24xlarge, or more powerful instance will be spun up to generate 10 - 60 million beneficiaries.
   - In order to distiguish load test data when stored in TEST or PROD SBX, the beneficiary ID range will start 1 million less than the smallest released Synthea beneficary ID
   - After the load tests are complete, and data is reported, several delete SQL queries will be executed after load tests are completed, which will allow for beneficiary and claim data to be re-generated with future versions of Synthea.

+Required BFD Application Changes:
+For future claims and new Synthea data to be ingested, the manifest.xml file will need additional fields for both a timestamp and whether there Synthea data.
+The pipeline will then check for these two fields.
+For future claims, the data that has been staged in S3 will be ingested once it is the date in the timestamp in the manifest.

 ### Proposed Solution: Unresolved Questions
-[Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions When generating and loading data, what are some feasible failsafe options to explore?
+[Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions

-What data is meant to be collected and analyzed from large data load tests?

-What in the manifest and pipeline application exactly need to be updated?

-What exactly will vary between weekly and quarterly communications to partners?

 ### Proposed Solution: Drawbacks
 [Proposed Solution: Drawbacks]: #proposed-solution-drawbacks